+The IEEE 802.11 is a wireless LAN standard, first standardized in 1997.
+IEEE 802.11 networks are also called Wi-Fi networks, and in some cases "wireless ethernet."
 The original 802.11 standard supports rates of 1 and 2 Mbps using one of 3 different physical layer transmission techniques: